About the Apgar Score

 The Apgar score, the very first test given to a newborn, occurs in the delivery or birthing room right after the baby's birth.
 The test was designed to quickly evaluate a newborn's physical condition and to see if there's an immediate need for extra medical or emergency care.

 Although the Apgar score was developed in 1952 by an anesthesiologist named Virginia Apgar, you also might hear it referred to as an acronym for: Appearance, Pulse, Grimace, Activity, and Respiration.

 The Apgar test is usually given to a baby twice: once at 1 minute after birth, and again at 5 minutes after birth.
 Sometimes, if there are concerns about the baby's condition or the score at 5 minutes is low, the test may be scored for a third time at 10 minutes after birth.

 Five factors are used to evaluate the baby's condition and each factor is scored on a scale of 0 to 2, with 2 being the best score:

-Doctors, midwives, or nurses add these five factors together to calculate the Apgar score.
-Scores obtainable are between 10 and 0, with 10 being the highest possible score.
+Doctors, midwives, or nurses combine these five factors for the Apgar score, which will be between 10 and 0 — 10 is the highest score possible, but it's rarely obtained.

 |Normal (above 100 beats per minute)||Below 100 beats per minute||Absent|